davwright3/au_ootp_tournament_utilities/README.md

 ### v0.1.2.19

 - Basic batting and pitching stat views
-- initial release of macOS compatible ZIP build
+- Initial release of macOS compatible ZIP build
+- Renamed release numbers to be more accurate with project progress

 ### v0.1.2.20